josephm1/Safe-API-Doc/index.md

 ![SAFE API Flow](SAFE-API-Flow.png)

 ### Handles and the SAFE API
+TODO: Needs to be verified

 The SAFE API uses handles frequently.
 A handle is a reference to a resource.
 An example of a resource can be an authentication token (App Handle) or the location of a Mutable Data Structure (Mutable Data Handle).
 These handles are different for each session.

 When you free a handle the reference is freed from memory and you are then able to make another handle of the same type of resource.

 ### Initialising
+TODO: Needs to be verified

 The first step to interact with the SAFE Network is to initialise your application.
 You need to pass information about your application to the API, App ID, Name and Vendor.

 ### Connecting and Authorising
+TODO: Needs to be verified

 There are two network states in the SAFE API: Connected and Authorised.